Supplier Management Systems

 Purchases made outside the approved process: no PO, unapproved supplier, or above the individual's authorisation level.
 Tracking this reveals where the process is being bypassed and whether that indicates a process problem or a compliance problem.

 "They seem fine" is not a performance assessment.
-But for most small businesses, it is the entirety of their supplier evaluation.
-Impressions replace evidence.
+For most small businesses, it is the entirety of their supplier evaluation, and impressions quietly replace evidence.
 A supplier that delivered late three times last quarter still "seems fine" because nobody tracked the late deliveries.
-Meanwhile, a supplier that raised their prices once gets labelled "expensive" even if their overall value is strong.
+Meanwhile, a supplier that raised prices once gets labelled "expensive" even when its overall value is strong.

-Tracking supplier performance does not require a procurement department or a complex scorecard.
+Supplier performance management does not require a procurement department or a complex scorecard.
 Three metrics, reviewed quarterly, cover most of what a growing business needs.

 Delivery reliability

-What percentage of orders arrived on time and complete?
+The share of orders that arrived on time and complete.
 This comes directly from comparing PO delivery dates against goods receipt dates.
 A supplier that delivers on time 95% of the time is reliable.
 One that manages 70% is a risk to your own delivery commitments.

 Quality

-What percentage of deliveries had quality issues: wrong items, damaged goods, specification mismatches?
+The share of deliveries with quality issues: wrong items, damaged goods, specification mismatches.
 Track returns, credits, and rework caused by supplier quality problems.
-Over time, patterns emerge that distinguish consistently good suppliers from inconsistent ones.
+Over time, patterns emerge that separate consistently good suppliers from inconsistent ones.

 Pricing consistency

-Are invoiced prices matching agreed prices?
-Are prices creeping up without formal notification?
+Whether invoiced prices still match agreed prices, and whether they are creeping up without formal notification.
 Invoice matching data feeds this directly.
 Price consistency is a proxy for commercial discipline on the supplier's side.

 Review these metrics quarterly with your key suppliers.
-Not as a confrontation, but as a data-driven conversation.
-"Your delivery reliability was 75% last quarter, down from 90%.
-What's changed?"
-This conversation is impossible without the data.
+Not as a confrontation, but as a data-driven conversation: "Your delivery reliability was 75% last quarter, down from 90%, so we'd like to understand what's behind that."
+That conversation is impossible without the data.
 With it, you negotiate from a position of knowledge, and suppliers who value the relationship will respond.

 How Purchasing Connects to the Rest of Operations